Striking Off a Limited Company

-One of the most common misconceptions of company directors is that liquidation is the only way to close a business.
-Dissolution is technically a part of limited company liquidation, however, they are different.
-Company dissolution, also known as striking off, can be a simple, cost-effective way to close down a solvent company with no assets.
-Dissolution allows the directors to retain full control of the business throughout the process and, although creditors must be repaid before the closure, there is no requirement to hold a formal creditors’ meeting.
+Dissolving a company, also known as striking off, can be a simple, cost-effective way to close down a solvent company with no assets.
+Dissolving a company allows the directors to retain full control of the business throughout the process and, although creditors must be repaid before the closure, there is no requirement to hold a formal creditors’ meeting.

 Dissolving a company is the process of removing the details of your limited company from the Companies House register.
 Once the company name is removed from the register, it no longer exists.